 Woodward has led multi-site organizations nationally, marketing internationally, strengthening board and organizational development, and setting up strategic relationships worldwide.
 He has coordinated the formation of several key international marketing consortia, and collaborative initiatives across professional disciplines.
 In addition Woodward has initiated the development of various business startups and educational projects involving small businesses, universities, corporations, and government agencies within the U.S. and in peer regions of the world.
 Clients Woodward has worked with include the European Bank for Reconstruction & Development, the Eiken Foundation of Japan, the Ministry of Education of Korea, the Yemeni Ministry of Oil and Mineral Resources, Samsung Corporation, World Learning, AMIDEAST, Academy for Educational Development, Boeing, Microsoft, USAID, EPA, the Japanese Ministry of Education (MEXT), the Japan-U.S. Exchange Commission and dozens of universities and schools worldwide.
 Woodward has also provided recruiting, consulting and liaison services for Sultan Qaboos University (Muscat), the Qatari Ministry of Interior (Doha), the Abu Dhabi Chamber of Commerce & Industry (Abu Dhabi), Goodman Real Estate (Seattle), and Quality Schools International (Ljubljana).
 He has established contracts for services, branch offices and representative service arrangements with client organizations in Oman, Kazakhstan, Russia, Switzerland, Japan, Korea, Australia, and six U.S. states, as well as managing for-profit and not-for-profit subsidiaries and spin-offs.

-Woodward is Chairman of the Board of the Downtown Seattle Rotary Club (2018 - 2019), a member of the Constituent Council of the Commission on English Language Program Accreditation (CEA), the U.S. Secretary of Commerce-appointed District Export Council for Washington State, Sponsored Program Agency Liaison & Co-Chair of the Middle East Membership Interest Group for NAFSA: Association of International Educators, a member of the Seattle International Affairs Advisory Board, member of the Washington State Committee of the U.S. Global Leadership Council, a Senior Adviser for the Chungbuk Free Economic Zone of Korea, member of the Janusz Korczak Association of the USA and a member of the Advisory Board of the Persian & Iranian Studies Department of the University of Washington.
+Woodward is Chairman of the Board of the Downtown Seattle Rotary Club (2018 - 2019), a member of the Constituent Council of the Commission on English Language Program Accreditation (CEA), the U.S. Secretary of Commerce-appointed District Export Council for Washington State, Sponsored Program Agency Liaison & Steering Committee member of the Middle East Member Interest Group for NAFSA: Association of International Educators, a member of the Seattle International Affairs Advisory Board, member of the Washington State Committee of the U.S. Global Leadership Council, a Senior Adviser for the Chungbuk Free Economic Zone of Korea, member of the Janusz Korczak Association of the USA, and a member of the Advisory Board of the Persian & Iranian Studies Department of the University of Washington.